Emir Mkademi

-Emir Mkademi (أمير مقدمي) (born August 20, 1978) is a Tunisian football defender.
+Emir Mkademi (أمير مقدمي) (born August 20, 1978) is a Tunisian former footballer who played as a defender.

 Career

 Mkademi began his career at Etoile Sahel, where he won the CAF Cup in 1999, before moving to Espérance five years later during the summer of 2003.
 With Espérance Mkademi won the 2003 African Cup Winners' Cup before moving to Turkish side Akçaabat Sebatspor during the winter transfer window of the 2004/05 season, and then moving to FK Karvan in the Azerbaijan Premier League six months later.
 After six-months with Karvan Mkademi returned to Espérance before moving to Itesalat in Egypt during the summer of 2007.

 International career

 Mkademi was first called up to the Tunisian national team for their Africa Cup of Nations qualifier against Gabon in June 2001, and was an unused sub in all three of Tunisia' 2002 FIFA World Cup games.